-The current version of iOS 11, iOS 11.2.5, is a maintenance upgrade.
-It comes with an upgrade to Siri, support for the HomePod, and a collection of security patches and bug fixes.
-It’s a solid update, but it’s much smaller than the update Apple’s currently testing in beta.
+The current version of iOS 11, iOS 11.2.6, is a maintenance upgrade.
+It comes with a couple of important bug fixes including one for a iPhone crashing issue.
+It’s a solid update, but it’s much smaller than the update Apple’s currently got in beta testing.

 iOS 11.3 is the company’s third milestone upgrade for its iOS 11 operating system.
 Apple’s milestone upgrades always come with a long list of changes and a mix of new features, fixes, patches, and enhancements. iOS 11.3 won’t be any different and it’ll be a major release for all iPhone, iPad, and iPod touch models capable of running it.

 If you’re excited about iOS 11.3’s changes, you don’t want to wait for Apple to officially pull the update from beta.
 You can try the iOS 11.3 update on your device right now.

 The iOS 11.3 update is available via a developer beta or public beta.
 An Apple Developer account will cost you, but the Beta Software Program is open to anyone with a valid Apple ID.

 The iOS 11.3 beta is certainly tempting, but it’s not for everyone.
 Early software can and probably will cause problems on your phone or tablet.

 There’s also no way to get back to anything older than iOS 11.2.5.
 Once you make the move to iOS 11.3 beta, you’re stuck with iOS 11.2.5 and iOS 11.2.6.
 That’s a big deal for those of you getting fantastic mileage out of an older version of iOS.